sproutcore/sproutcore/README.md

   `sc_require` and write out this sort order in the index.js file.
 Any subsequent updates are better performed manually in the index.js

+The following steps you will need to do manually:
+- for every app, you will need to replace `function main () { // content }` with `window.main = function main () { //content }`.
+Because of the way Webpack wraps the non-module SC code of your app, the main function will not be exported to the window object.

 ## Next Steps

 Once you're through the Getting Started tutorial: